wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 22 So , whilst David was there , on the twenty-eighth day of the third month , in the eighteen hundred and fourteenth year of the Christian era ,

-23 He looked around , and behold ! he saw two of the strong ships of Britain approaching , for the purpose of hemming him in ; the one called the Phoebe , and the other the Cherub ,
+23 He looked around , and behold ! he saw two of the strong ships of Britain approaching , for the purpose of hemming him in ; the one called the Phoebe , and the other the Cherub.

 24 But his heart sank not within him , for he knew no cowardice ; but , with the wisdom of a brave man , he strove to escape , as the vessels were too powerful for him.